-(1) The dollar amounts in the Option Awards columns above reflect the values of options as of the grant date for the years ended December 31, 2022 and 2021, in accordance with ASC 718, Compensation-Stock Compensation ("ASC 718") and, therefore, do not necessarily reflect actual benefits received by the individuals.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements.
+(1) The dollar amounts in the Option Awards columns above reflect the values of options as of the grant date for the years ended December 31, 2021 and 2020, in accordance with ASC 718, Compensation-Stock Compensation ("ASC 718") and, therefore, do not necessarily reflect actual benefits received by the individuals.
+Assumptions used in the calculation of these amounts are included in Note 10 to our audited financial statements.

-(2) All other compensation includes commuter benefits, vacation payouts, relocation reimbursements, 401K match contributions, and life insurance premiums, plus a separation benefit payment to Ms. Bertonis and consulting fees paid for Mr. Staskey's services as chief financial officer.
+(2) All other compensation includes commuter benefits, vacation payouts, relocation reimbursements, 401K match contributions, and life insurance premiums, plus a separation benefit payment to Mr. Andrews in 2021 in the amount of \$330,714.